 Alternatively, a whole life insurance equivalent may cost closer to 10X more given the policyholder is building the cash value.
 When I got a new affordable term life insurance policy with no medical exam, I highlight the cost difference between a term and a whole life policy.
 It was massive.

 Finally, because most term life insurance policies expire before paying a death benefit, the overall risk to the insurer is lower than that of a permanent life policy.
 The reduced risk allows insurers to pass cost savings to the customers in the form of lowering premiums.

 Let's use me for example, a 42-year-old, healthy male with two kids.
 I want to get a $1 million, 10-year term life insurance policy even though my kids are only 1 and 3 because I plan to be completely debt-free in 10 years.

-I’ve currently got about $900,000 in mortgage debt, which is why I decided to take out a $1 million death benefit.
-It’s always a good idea to match the death benefit amount to one’s debt amount.
+I've currently got about $900,000 in mortgage debt.
+This is why I decided to take out a $1 million death benefit.
+It's always a good idea to match the death benefit amount to one's debt amount.